River Stour - Constable country

 - In 20 metres you pass the timber-framed Old House.
 In a further 30 metres fork right and go through a wooden swing gate (a metal fieldgate to its right) and across the tarmac front garden of a house.
 Just in front of a metal fieldgate on the far side, turn right through a metal swing gate, your direction 30°.

-- In 8 metres go over a stile, swing left and keep close to the farmyard on your left, on a wide grassy way.
+- In 8 metres go through a gap where there used to be a stile, swing left and keep close to the farmyard on your left, on a wide grassy way.
 In 30 metres you pass a notice on your left in memory of two horses, Fred and Shem ‘Now forever in Trapalanda’.

 - In a further 90 metres go through a wooded swing gate and over a plank bridge with a scaffolding pole railing over a stream.
 Either cross the field diagonally to the right to the opposite corner or if that is not possible because of growing crops, go straight ahead and when you come to a footpath crossing after 65 metres turn right (without going through the hedge) for 110 metres.

-- Either way you come to a wooden bridge with wooden handrails over a stream.
-Cross it, go through a metal kissing gate on its far side and continue ahead, your direction 20°, through Lower Park (marked on the OS map) towards an old oak tree.
+- Either way you come to a wooden bridge with scaffolding pole handrails over a stream.
+Cross it, go through the metal kissing gate on its far side and continue ahead, across a field, your direction 20°, through Lower Park (marked on the OS map) towards an old oak tree.

-- In 110 metres go over a stile into a playing field where you turn left, your direction 280°.
-In 80 metres exit the playing field and turn right, with trees and a holly hedge on your left, and on your right a fence and finally a breeze-block wall.
+- In 110 metres go through a metal kissing gate into a playing field where you turn left along the top edge of the field, your direction 280°.
+In 80 metres exit the playing field and turn right on a public footpath with trees and a holly hedge on your left, and on your right a fence and finally a breeze-block wall.

 - In 90 metres you come out on to a gravel lane (School Lane) and go onwards, in 20 metres passing the Old School House on your right.
 In a further 80 metres you come out on to Dedham High Street where you turn right.

-- In 65 metres go left through a kissing gate along a signposted public footpath, your direction 335°, beside a pond on your left.
-In 100 metres the path continues through a small meadow and in a further 50 metres past a redundant kissing gate with a stream on your left.
+- In 65 metres go left through a wooden kissing gate along a signposted public footpath, your direction 335°, beside a pond on your left.
+In 100 metres the path continues slightly to the left through a small meadow and in a further 50 metres go through the frame of a wooden kissing gate with a stream on your left.

 - In 30 metres you pass a car park on the left.
 In a further 75 metres go past a missing stile to reach a road which fords the stream.
 Go left, crossing over the streams on two footbridges, your direction 275°.